 - Any creditor or other person having a claim at law or in equity against the estate;

-If you are having difficulty obtaining a copy of a deceased close family member’s Will, please contact our office on 1300 038 223 so that we can assist you.
+If you are having difficulty obtaining a copy of a deceased close family member’s will, please contact our office on 1300 038 223 for assistance.

-In Tasmania, costs are determined by the Judge of the Court and it is entirely discretionary.
+In Tasmania, costs are determined by the Judge and are entirely discretionary.
 However, this does not affect the entitlement of an executor or administrator, who has reasonably instituted or resisted any proceeding, to costs out of the estate.

 Please contact Armstrong Legal on 1300 038 223 to obtain further information regarding legal costs and find out if you are eligible for a No Win No Fee cost agreement.